 In this appendix, we prove that, for an object $X$ with finite limits in a pita 2-category, we can form cotensors of $X$ not only with finite categories, but also finite \emph{finite-limit sketches}.
 This will be used in Appendix~\ref{sec:groupoid-stuff}, but is also of obvious independent interest, as it says that we can form the category of models in $X$ of any (finitary) essentially algebraic theory.

 A \defword{pbt (``pullbacks and terminal objects'') sketch} $J = (\abs{J},P,T)$ is a category $\abs{J}$ together with a set $P$ of commutative squares in $\abs{J}$ and a set $T$ of objects in $\abs{J}$; it is a \defword{finite} pbt sketch if $\abs{J}$ (hence also $P$ and $T$) is finite.
 A \defword{model} $J \to \cD$ of $J$ in a category $\cD$ is a functor $\abs{J} \to \cD$ taking each square in $P$ to a pullback square in $\cD$ and each object in $T$ to a terminal object in $\cD$.
 (Pbt sketches are closely related to \emph{finite limit sketches}, and are (nearly) the same as the ``flSk sketches'' of \cite{makkai-generalized-sketches-2}.
 These notions are all practically equivalent to one another, and there is considerable flexibility in the definition; for example, dropping the requirement that the squares in \( P \) be commutative would again result in an essentially equivalent notion.)

-We will also need the following refinement of the notion of model: if $\CC$ is a 2-category and $A,B \in \CC$, then a \defword{stable model} $J \to \CC(A,B)$ is a model for which moreover each specified square or object is taken to a \emph{stable} pullback squares or terminal object in $\CC(A,B)$ in the sense of Remark~\ref{rmk:pointwise-limits}.
+We will also need the following refinement of the notion of model: if $\CC$ is a 2-category and $A,B \in \CC$, then a \defword{stable model} $J \to \CC(A,B)$ is a model for which moreover each specified square or object is taken to a \emph{stable} pullback square or terminal object in $\CC(A,B)$ in the sense of Remark~\ref{rmk:pointwise-limits}.